-This residence is blessed with an extraordinary setting.
-Located a mile from Thoreau’s Walden Pond, the house sits on a gentle knoll overlooking the Sudbury River to the south.
+Detailed Description: Located a mile from Thoreau’s Walden Pond, the house sits on a gentle knoll overlooking the Sudbury River to the south.
 On its northern flank lies a typical New England farm field bounded by stone walls and trees.
-To the east and west of the house are woodlands of varying species.
-A gently winding road through the woodlands leads the homeowner and visitors to the house.
+To its east and west are woodlands of different species.
+A gently winding road through the woods leads one to the house.

 The client asked us to improve on the qualities of the original design, which we undertook following the design and construction of the house’s shell.
-In particular, we sought to coordinate the relationships between interior space, and we created connections to the landscape through the careful placement of windows.
-We ensured that the details of screens, stairs and fireplaces were fully integrated and beautifully crafted.
-The client, an artist trained in Japan, felt a strong affinity for elements of Japanese vernacular architecture, yet she was equally enthusiastic about contemporary technologies and processes.
-Therefore, she sought ways in which the elements of her house could address these influences.
+We coordinated the relationships among interior spaces, and we created connections to the landscape through careful placement of windows.
+We ensured the full integration and beautiful craftsmanship of the details of screens, stairs, and fireplaces.